AlbertoEsc/PyFaceAnalysis/README.md

 ## Other information
-The system is continuously improving, thus make sure you are using the latest version.
+The system is continuously improving, thus make sure to use the latest version.

 Directories are not created when storing the results, thus output directories should be created on beforehand by the user.